helgadenes/Nuclear_and_particle_physics_yachay/README.md

 ## Evaluation

-- Quizzes (+Homework) 40% of the grade
+- Quizzes (+Homework), 40% of the grade
-- Midterm exam ~ around the 16th of January 2023 30% of the grade
+- Midterm exam ~ around the 16th of January 2023, 30% of the grade
-- Final exam ~ around the 7th of March 2023 30% of the grade
+- Final exam ~ around the 7th of March 2023, 30% of the grade

 ## Recommended books